shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
 * How do we differentiate between a message sent to DtnAgent from below and from above?
 A message coming from Router won't have the PDU fields.
+Maybe we could use the sender field to discriminate?
 * Do we need a DtnReq/Ntf pair?
 If so, how can we send it on a Link?
 * Where are the TTLs being decided?
 Does the Router add the TTLs to the DatagramReq before it sends it to DtnAgent?
 * Should no Ntf and failed Ntf be handled the same way?